KevinKoetz/du-chinese-download/Readme.md

 Chrome Extension to download the audio file as mp3 and transcription from DuChinese.
-I have to intent to upload this to the Chrome Extension store.
+I have no intent to upload this to the Chrome Extension store.
 If anyone want's to do that, feel free to do so.

 How to use:
 1. Download repository